-v and Site Instruction Book Public complaints ental Awareness/ Education To be updated on a regular b To be recorded, along with re to them in the Site Diary Each contractor team to atten prior to commencing work ecords of responses ECO to them in the Site Diary Each contractor team to atten ECO Environmo ental Awareness/ Education d a training session members attending training and updated regularly ECO ٨ 1ethod Statements Method statements to incomplete where and When activities at the whethod statements for each be submitted to ECO prior activity on site.
-Work is not to commend statement approved by ECC if necessary. are to take place.
-In relevant activity to to the start of that nce until method Cont ractor/ ECO Bylaws and Regulations All national and provincial lav as well as all local auth regulations which apply to t this site are to be adhered to. ority bylaws and he development of Contrac ctor/ ECO/ EM COMMENTS J UPDATE RECORD OF PERFORMANCE Acceptable Yes Details of Tr ransgression Responsible Party Action Taken Date
+TASK MITIGATION AND ENV CONTROL Δ CTION Site D iary and Site Instru iction Book To be updated on a regular l pasis ECO Public complaints To be recorded, along with r to them in the Site Diary ecords of responses ECO Environmental Awareness/ Education Each contractor team to attend a training session prior to commencing work on site Record of members attending training sessions to be kept and updated regularly ECO Method Statements Method statements to indicate: What, How, Where and When activities are to take place.
+Method statements for each relevant activity to be submitted to ECO prior to the start of that activity on site.
+Work is not to commence until method statement approved by ECO and Site Manager if necessary.
+Conti ractor/ ECO Bylaws and Regulations All national and provincial laws and regulations, as well as all local authority bylaws and regulations which apply to the development of this site are to be adhered to.
+Contrac tor/ ECO/ EM RECORD NTS/ UPDATE OF PERFORMANC Acceptab Yes Acceptable Details of T Yes No nsgression Responsible Party Action Taken Date